eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 <img src="/uploads/mince-pie-challenge-setting-up-flow-with-babel-and-webpack/flow-ide.png" alt="Flow IDE" />

 With Flow now configured, I wish to increase our code confidence even more by adding the unit testing framework [Jest](https://jestjs.io/) into the project.
-Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-adding-test-coverage-using-jest-and-travis-ci/) where we will look into testing the application using Jest, and add continuous integration via [Travis CI](https://travis-ci.org/).
+Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-adding-test-coverage-using-jest-and-travis-ci/) of the [series](https://eddmann.com/archive/tag/mince-pie-challenge-series/), where we will look into testing the application using Jest, and add continuous integration via [Travis CI](https://travis-ci.org/).